StudioAtlas-Dev/dog-adoption/project-plan.md

 - **Dog Profile Page**
   - Larger photo gallery (use Next.js Image component for optimization).
   - Detailed info: temperament, history, medical notes.
-  - “Apply to Adopt” button linking to an online form or separate application page.
+  - "Apply to Adopt" button linking to an online form or separate application page.
 - **Adoption Process**
   - Step-by-step guide with simplified bullet points.
   - FAQ section using an accordion pattern for easy reading.